-Our late pick-up fee is \$10 flat for the first 5 mins and \$1 per minutes after the first 5 minutes^{}.
+Our late pick-up fee is \$10 flat for the first 5 mins and \$1 per minutes after the first 5 minutes.
 This fee is to be paid in cash immediately to the staff in duty upon pick up.
 We hope parents understand the cost involved for staff staying behind caring for the child and supporting their emotional needs.
 If repetitive late pick-ups occur, the supervisor or director will meet with the parent to discuss and determine whether the program hours meet the family's needs.
 If continued lateness is expected or continues, the supervisor or director will support the family to explore alternate child care arrangements that are more suitable to the family's needs.
-A notice of withdraw from care may be issued for unresolved patterns of lateness. ^{Non-base Fee: any fee charged for optional services (e.g., late fees).
-Non-base fees are not include anything that would impede a child's participation in the program should their family choose to opt-out of the service.}
+A notice of withdrawal from care may be issued for unresolved patterns of lateness.

+Non-base Fee: any fee charged for optional items or optional services (e.g., transportation) OR any fees charged where the parent fails to meet the terms of the agreement with the licensee (e.g., late fees).
+Non-base fees are not include anything that would impede a child's participation in the program should their family choose to opt-out of the service.